achris7/browserbase-operator/README.md

 ## Contributing

-We welcome contributions!
-Whether it's:

-- Adding new features
-- Improving documentation
-- Reporting bugs
-- Suggesting enhancements

 Please feel free to open issues and pull requests.

 ## License

-Open Operator is open source software licensed under the MIT license.
+Quell is proprietary software licensed under the MIT license.

-## Acknowledgments

-This project is inspired by OpenAI's Operator feature and builds upon various open source technologies including Next.js, React, Browserbase, and Stagehand.